-If you would like to be added to our shareholders email contact list, please send an email to gmarshall@firstresourcebank.com.
-If you have any questions about First Resource Bank or any of our available bank services, please feel free to contact Glenn on his cell at 610.996.6661.
+Our shareholder's email contact list continues to grow.
+If you would like to be added, please send an email to gmarshall@firstresourcebank.com.
+If you have any questions about First Resource Bank or any of our available banking services, please feel free to contact Glenn by calling his cell at 610.996.6661.